 Born and raised in Asheville, NC Kersten Vasey is a freelance photographer, producer, writer & gluten enthusiast who now calls Colorado home.

-In 1985, a teacher from Flagstaff named Dale Shewalter hiked the length of Arizona to begin plotting out the route that would eventually connect sky island mountain ranges, quaint gateway communities, the Sonoran Desert, the Mogollon Rim, Coconino National Forest, the Grand Canyon, and more.
-Roughly 70% of the trail winds through national forest public lands.
-Just before Dale passed away in 2010, the Arizona Trail aka AZT was finally designated a National Scenic Trail.
+In 1985, a teacher from Flagstaff named Dale Shewalter hiked the length of Arizona to begin plotting out the route that would eventually connect sky island mountain range ecosystems, quaint gateway communities, the Sonoran Desert, the Mogollon Rim, Coconino National Forest, the Grand Canyon, and more in a long-distance hiking trail now known as the Arizona National Scenic Trail.
+Roughly 70% of the trail winds through national forest public lands, and, just before Shewalter passed away in 2010, the Arizona Trail aka AZT was finally designated a National Scenic Trail.
 The final portions were completed in 2011.

 817 miles (but exact distance may vary based on occasional reroutes)

-The Arizona Trail traverses the state of Arizona a little more than 800 miles from the trailhead at the Mexican border in the Huachuca Mountains to the Utah border between Page and Fredonia, near Vermillion Cliffs National Monument.
-The trail skirts Tucson, Phoenix, and Flagstaff and sticking to Arizona State Parks and other designated public land management areas.
+The Arizona Trail traverses the state of Arizona a little more than 800 miles from the trailhead at the Mexican border in the Huachuca Mountains to the Utah border between Page and Fredonia (and Kanab on the Utah side), near Vermillion Cliffs National Monument.
+The trail skirts Tucson, Phoenix, and Flagstaff and sticks to Arizona State Parks and other designated public land management areas while passing through the state's local ranges like the Santa Catalina Mountains near Tucson, and the Superstition Mountains and Mazatzal Mountains near Phoenix.
 The route offers plenty of diversions, such as the climb up Humphreys Peak in the San Francisco Peaks north of Flagstaff, the highest point in the state, and overlaps with other trails such as the Mazatzal Divide Trail near Hwy 87 northeast of Phoenix.

 Challenging.
 While the Arizona Trail is relatively short compared to a Triple Crown hike (like the Pacific Crest Trail, Continental Divide Trail, or Appalachian Trail), its difficulty lies in managing a wide range of harsh climates, extreme weather swings, water source availability, and intense elevation gains and losses (especially in the southern half of the trail, and through the Grand Canyon).
 Plan on working up to higher mileage days and taking some “zeros” and “neros” without much movement due to resupplies and unforeseen circumstances.